brkhrdt/rag-mcp/README.md

         *   Implement a sliding window approach for overlap.
         *   Consider strategies to preserve semantic boundaries (e.g., splitting by paragraphs/sentences first).
 *   **`EmbeddingModel`**:
-    *   **Responsibility**: Converting text chunks and queries into numerical vector embeddings.
+    *   **Responsibility**: Converting text chunks and queries into numerical vector embeddings, with support for GPU acceleration.
     *   **Implementation**:
         *   Wrap a `transformers` model (e.g., `SentenceTransformer` from `sentence-transformers` library for ease of use, or directly `AutoModel` and `AutoTokenizer`).
         *   Provide methods for batch embedding.
+        *   Ensure the model can leverage available GPUs for faster processing.
 *   **`VectorStore`**:
     *   **Responsibility**: Storing text chunks and their corresponding embeddings, and performing efficient similarity searches.
     *   **Implementation**: